Garima Pant from India wants to share her views about the effect of TV culture on youngsters with Womenlines readers-

 I had met my cousin there after a couple of years and she has almost completed her Company Secretary course and is contemplating a move to Delhi from Haridwar for an internship in a renowned MNC.
 She is an avid couch potato…that is another significant shift from the time I was a teen – girls (I am more thinking about them) are so particular and careful about what soaps they like and must watch.
 Unlike most girls of her age, her wardrobe is full of pretty salwar-kameez dresses, each one with its own story of creation.
-When I tried to offer buying her a dress, I was amazed how particular she was about what color combination, fabric and look she wanted for the very next dress she had to buy (a mehandi green-maroon mangalgiri cotton with wide brocade).
+When I tried to offer to buy her a dress, I was amazed how particular she was about what color combination, fabric and look she wanted for the very next dress she had to buy (a Mehandi green-maroon mangalgiri cotton with wide brocade).
 I was reminded of my days when I would have just six pairs of dresses that mom bought to last entire college years.
 That’s what I mean when I say idiot box isn’t all that idiot!
 Youngsters know what they want.
-While discussing about her future, while she had ambitious plans about career, she believed an arranged marriage is better that that of one’s choice…that is also what she imbibed from her favorite soaps on TV!
+While discussing about her future, while she had ambitious plans about career, she believed an arranged marriage is better than that of one’s choice…that is also what she imbibed from her favorite soaps on TV!
 If she could potentially represent her generation to any extent then I can make another interesting revelation.
 Their flights of fantasies about encountering ‘prince charming’ could be something ever-green and romantic like the scarf getting carried away with a breeze to someone’s arms.
-Wish I too qualified for one such fancy…So I would rather believe that diverse genre of teleseries ranging from family soaps and reality shows are doing some good (let us look at glass as half-full) in shaping young minds.
+Wish I too qualified for one such fancy…So I would rather believe that diverse genre of teleseries ranging from family soaps and reality shows are doing some good (let us look at the glass as half-full) in shaping young minds.